Start your No Obligation Review Today:

 Innovative Finance ISA

-Innovative finance ISAs can include ‘peer to peer’ loans, which are loans that you make to other people or businesses without using a bank.
+Innovative finance ISAs includes ‘peer to peer’ loans, which are loans that you make to other people or businesses without using a bank.
 Only loans made through a peer to peer lending website can be included in an innovative finance ISA and you can’t transfer any peer to peer loans you’ve already made into these ISAs.
-Over time, you should get your money back with tax-free interest.
-You might have problems with this ISA if the people you lend to can’t pay you back, so it’s important to check it’s the right option for you.
+One problem that might occur with this ISA is if the people you lend to can’t pay you back, so it’s important to check it’s the right option for you.
 Peer-to-peer platforms are not protected by the Financial Services Compensation Scheme.

 Make more of existing iSAs

-For investors who already hold ISAs, making the most of what they already have will be just as important as ensuring this year’s allowance is used in full.
+For investors who already hold ISAs, making the most of what they already have will be just as important as ensuring each year’s allowance is used in full.

-ISAs can be transferred between managers without losing the ISA ‘wrapper’ or affecting this year’s ISA allowances.
-It is also possible to transfer money between Cash, Stocks & Shares, and Innovative Finance ISAs as you want.
+ISAs can be transferred without losing the ISA ‘tax free wrapper’ or affecting your annual allowances.
+It is possible to transfer money between Cash, Stocks & Shares, and Innovative Finance ISAs as you want.

 transferring old Cash ISAs